Matt Joe Gow

-Matt Joe Gow (born in Auckland, New Zealand) is a musician and singer-songwriter and also the lead singer and frontman of Australian Americana band Matt Joe Gow & The Dead Leaves.
+Matt Joe Gow (born in Auckland, New Zealand) is a musician, songwriter, producer and the lead singer and frontman of Australian Americana band Matt Joe Gow & The Dead Leaves.
 Joe Gow released his debut album The Messenger (Matt Joe Gow and the Dead Leaves album) through Liberation Music to critical acclaim.
-His follow up album Seven Years released in 2016 was nominated for a Victoria Music Award for Best Country Album and his third solo album titled Break Rattle And Roll released in October 2018 won the award for Best Country Album.
+His follow up album Seven Years released in 2016 was nominated for a Victoria Music Award for Best Country Album and his third solo album, the self produced Break Rattle And Roll released in October 2018 won the award for Best Country Album.
+His follow up Between Tonight & Tomorrow released in 2023 also won the Music Victoria Award and laid the foundation for his first nomination for an Aotearoa Music Award, establishing him as a mainstay on the alternative country music scene in both countries.

+Joe Gow's musical style is influenced by folk, blues, and soulful rock while being firmly rooted in country.
+He is often referred to as an Americana or Alt.
+Country artist.